SailBoatStuff Home Page LED Lighting Facts Home Page

 How long do LEDs last?

-LEDs are rated by manufacturers to operate under normal conditions for approx 10 years or 100,000 hours of continuous use.
+LEDs are rated by manufacturers to operate under normal conditions for approx 10 years or up to 100,000 hours of continuous use.
 As LEDs get older, they tend to dim and fade but aren't susceptible to blinking like incandescent or fluorescents.

 LEDs are more expensive than other lighting options, why?